univec-ai/postvec/web/docs/guides/bridge.md

 ---
-title: Search without migrating
+title: Search a retired space
 description: Adopt vectors in a retired or provider-only model space and search them through automatic embed-bridge routing.
 ---

-# Search without migrating
+# Search a retired space

-An existing corpus does not have to move before postvec can search it.
 If the column is already in a retired or provider-only space, postvec can create each new query vector locally and convert that vector into the stored space.

-For example, an `openai-text-embedding-ada-002` corpus can remain byte-for-byte unchanged. `search()` can embed the query with an available open model, convert that one vector to ada-002 space, then run pgvector and full-text search against the existing table.
-The path needs neither an OpenAI call nor a corpus re-embed.
+For example, an `openai-text-embedding-ada-002` corpus can remain byte-for-byte unchanged. `search()` embeds the query with an available open model, converts that one vector to ada-002 space, then runs pgvector and full-text search against the existing table.

-Bridge search is part of the standard `search()` behavior.
-There is no `search_bridge()` function or bridge parameter in application SQL.
+The bridge route is selected inside ordinary `search()`.

 ## Route resolution